 How do public policies impact critical issues of hunger, famine, and nutrition?
 Activities are designed for students with different learning styles and backgrounds, including new Americans.

 How does economics around the globe impact the safety of the food on our table?
 The impact of cost/benefit analysis, risk management, and government regulations are explored.

 How to participate

-If you are new to the Global Food Challenge, register your students and request the teacher and student guides.
-Once you have completed registration, you will receive curriculum and information on how to submit your student entries for judging.
+If you are new to the Global Food Challenge, request the free teacher and student guides.
+Once your request is processed, you will receive a PDF copy of the curriculum.

 Submit Your Entries

 Minnesota teachers are invited to submit up to two student entries in each Cargill Global Food Challenge unit to achieve recognition and earn financial awards.
 For each unit, the first place student will receive $200 and the second place student will receive $100.
 Teachers of award-winning students will receive $100.
 Winning entries are displayed on MCEE's website.